sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 <img src="assets/fff_14.png" width="800"/>

-Setting the slide control to `On` (shown in blue) for `Include function in formula bar suggestions` will give users the same functionality when creating new calculations as if this new custom function was Sigma standard.
+Setting the slide control to `On` (shown in blue) for `Include function in formula bar suggestions` will give users the same functionality when creating new calculations, as if this new custom function was Sigma standard.

 The user can simply start typing the function name in the formula bar as usual (in this case, the name is `PlugsMargin`).